A waitlist is now available for speech-language therapy services.

 - Independent toileting skills (for Preschoolers only).

-- Children with developmental language disorder (DLD), phonological disorder, or speech delay.
+- Children with developmental language disorder (DLD), phonological disorder, or speech delay/disorder.

-Children who require more than speech and language therapy services are referred to programs in our community, including the Grunewald-Blitz Clinic for Communication Disorders in Children on the U of A campus, public school preschool programs, and to agencies that provide specialized therapy services for young children.
+- Children who require more than speech and language therapy services are referred to programs in our community.
+These include public school programs, and other community agencies that provide specialized services for young children.